1. Introduction to Cartilage Damage in the Shoulder Joint

 3. Limitations of Traditional Cartilage Repair Techniques

-Traditional cartilage repair techniques, such as arthroscopic debridement, microfracture, and osteochondral autografts, have shown limited long-term success.
+Traditional cartilage repair techniques, such as arthroscopic debridement, microfractura, and osteochondral autografts, have shown limited long-term success.
 Debridement removes damaged cartilage but does not promote regeneration.
 Microfracture creates small holes in the underlying bone to stimulate blood flow and clot formation, which can induce cartilage-like tissue formation but often results in fibrocartilage with inferior mechanical properties.
 Osteochondral autografts involve transplanting healthy cartilage from another part of the body, but donor site morbidity and limited availability are concerns.

 4. Stem Cells as a Promising Alternative for Cartilage Repair